clemensv/avrotize/avrojson.md

 distinct features that are defined in this section.
-The design is grounded in the relevant IETF RFCs and provides the broadest interoperability with common usage of JSON, while yet preserving type integrity and precision in all cases where the Avro Schema is known to the deserializing party.
+The design is grounded in the relevant IETF RFCs and provides the broadest interoperability with common usage of JSON, while yet preserving type integrity and precision in all cases where the Avro Schema is known to the decoding party.

 The features are designed to be orthogonal and can be implemented separately.